Universities Canada board director

 Ramona Lumpkin joined Mount Saint Vincent University as president and vice-chancellor in October 2010.

-Dr. Lumpkin is a director on the board of Universities Canada and chair of the Association of Atlantic Universities.
+Dr. Lumpkin is a director on the board of Universities Canada.

 From 2001 to 2010, she was principal of Huron University College, an undergraduate liberal arts institution affiliated with Western University.